Create Value, Not Conflict

 We offer our clients efficient solutions delivered by operating with a lean business model and no billable goals.
 Kalon is for individuals and businesses who seek counsel driven by client goals, unencumbered by overhead, and who pursue efficient solutions,

 “Kalon” is a word used by ancient Greek philosophers to describe certain ideals they held.

 Kalon’s vision is of a better law firm for ourselves, for our clients, and for our community, leveraging technology, innovative business models, and the innate motivators of purpose, mastery, and autonomy.
 The vision includes a law firm with a pro bono practice woven into its fabric.

 It takes courage to build and launch something new, so Kalon built a network of supporters and mentors and looked for ways to give back and pay it forward constantly.

 Kalon launched on June 1, 2017.

 Kalon’s home in a loft in the historic Colt building, but by being digital, Kalon extends its reach to anywhere we have an internet connection.
 Kalon’s lean business strategy has reduced overhead, while technology has increased effectiveness.

-True to Kalon’s vision of a better law firm, Kalon has a pro bono clinic, the Kalon Fellowship, host Salons, and hosts Cicero, an advocacy project.
+True to Kalon’s vision of a better law firm, Kalon has a pro bono clinic, the Kalon Fellowship, has Salons, and hosts Cicero, an advocacy project.

 Kalon is rule of law centered.
 As a “rule of law firm,” we advocate for clients, both individuals and organizations, whether they be a plaintiff or a defendant, for their rights under the law.